 Step 3: Taste and season with additional salt and pepper, or as desired.
 If you feel as though your mayo is still lacking, add up to an additional 1 tablespoon of acid while whisking vigorously.
 (One of my favorite mayo flavors is Heather’s chipotle mayonnaise dip and spread.)

-Step 4: Add mayonnaise to sandwich or side and enjoy.
+Step 4: Add mayonnaise to a sandwich or side and enjoy.
 Otherwise, refrigerate for up to a week.